r-eifler/enhsp-xaip/README.md

 *The ENHSP Planner* can be downloaded from [here](https://bitbucket.org/enricode/enhsp)

 ## Dependencies

 The library depends on a number of libs, some for the PDDL parsing, other for some standard algorithm on graphs, and some to interface the API with lp solvers:

 In particular:

-[Antlr 3.4](http://www.antlr3.org) is used for parsing pddl problems.
+- [Antlr 3.4](http://www.antlr3.org) is used for parsing pddl problems.
 [Here](http://www.antlr3.org/download/antlr-3.4-complete.jar) the link to the actual library file that needs to be linked
+- [Jgraph](http://jgrapht.org).
+This is for general algorithms on graphs
-[Jgraph](http://jgrapht.org).
-The version used by the library is the [Ojalgo](http://ojalgo.org).
-The version used is the v39.
+- [Ojalgo](http://ojalgo.org).
+The version used is the v40
+- [Json Simple](https://github.com/fangyidong/json-simple).
+This is used to store information of the search space explored.

 They are all open source projects, so is this library.
+For your convenience, the necessary jar files are all under the lib folder.

-We tested also CPLEX, but for the problem with dealt with, we did not observe substantial improvements.
+We tested also CPLEX for some of the optimisation required, but for the instances with dealt with, we did not observe substantial improvements.
+To use CPLEX optimization you need to link the oplall.jar file, which comes with the library.
+However, CPLEX is not free, so you need to buy or get an academic licence first of being allowed to download it.

 ## Compilation

-You can use the library *off-the-shelf* but tou can also eecide to compile that.
+You can use the library *off-the-shelf* but you can also decide to compile that.
 I am going to add a building file that should do the job for you.
-For the moment you should do the compilation manually (shouldn't be mucb of a problem though)
+For the moment you should do the compilation manually (shouldn't be much of a problem though)

-## Already in the box
+## Already in the box: a clone of the ENHSP planner

 Besides many other things, the API has some self-contained planners such as the ENHSP planner (which stands for Expressive Numeric Heuristic Search Planner).